How Digital Services Succeed: Revenue Targets

 Leaders might hesitate to share revenue metrics with employees because they don’t want to put undue pressure on them or cause stress if the business isn’t doing well.
 But when owners empower customer-facing employees with the right information, the default mode of employees is to step up and support the agency’s success in whatever way possible.

-Let’s take a look at the revenue metrics and best practices we recommend all digital agencies track and share with employees.
+Let’s take a look at the metrics and the best practices for tracking revenue we recommend all digital agencies share with employees.

-Digital agencies can stay on top of revenue targets by tracking these metrics:
+Digital agencies can stay on top of revenue targets by tracking the following metrics.

-Deal pipeline compared to quarterly bookings target: Compare the projected amount of revenue in the sales pipeline to quarterly booking targets.
-This helps the team identify how many new sales opportunities they need to generate to hit the revenue target.
+Compare the projected amount of revenue in the sales pipeline to quarterly booking targets.
+This helps the team identify how many new sales opportunities they need to generate to hit revenue targets.
 Benchmarks suggest that the sales pipeline should have at least double what the sales target is in qualified opportunities.

 - Collaborative and consistent pricing: When your team sells and prices services consistently, planning and forecasting are more effective.
 A measured and consistent approach to pricing makes reviewing progress toward revenue goals easier.